Voilett-Roze/asus/User-scripts.md

 chmod a+rx /jffs/scripts/*
 ```

-And like any Linux script, they need to start with a shebang:
+And like any UNIX script, they need to start with a shebang:

 ```
 #!/bin/sh